- Not a substitute for professional veterinary help.

 Eggs are a great source of protein for dogs and also contain essential fatty and amino acids.
 Eggs can even help settle a dog’s upset stomach if they’re not feeling well.

 Like most foods though, preparation and amount given are key to keeping your dog healthy and happy while enjoying their fluffy egg snack.

 There are many ways to work eggs into your dog’s diet that go beyond the usual breakfast food ideas.
 Here are some tips and tricks to ensure your dog is getting the most out of this snack:

 - Are raw eggs okay?
 There are mixed reviews on whether you should serve raw eggs to your dog.
 Certainly, dogs have a long history of hunting birds nests specifically for eating their raw egg finds.
-However, you run the risk of salmonella exposure if you come across a bad egg.
-And a regular diet of raw eggs can cause biotin deficiency.
+However, you run the risk of salmonella exposure if you come across a bad egg, and a regular diet of raw eggs can cause biotin deficiency.
 (Biotin is a B complex vitamin that supports healthy digestion, metabolism, and skin and cell growth.)
 In other words, once in a while may be okay, but don’t make it a common practice.

-- Do serve boiled or poached eggs plain as an additive to your dog’s usual food, as a snack, or mixed with a grain and vegetable.
+- Instead, try this: Try serving boiled or poached eggs plain as an additive to your dog’s usual food, as a snack, or mixed with a grain and vegetable.
 When you boil or poach an egg with plain water, it not only kills lingering germs, you aren’t risking upset stomachs with various cooking oils.
-Sprinkle over your dog’s food bowl for a healthy homemade meal.
+Sprinkle over your dog’s food bowl for a healthy protein-filled meal.